ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies the minimum number of bytes in a received message that need to be covered by a checksum.
 A special value of 0 means that no checksum is permitted.
-A receiving endpoint will not forward messages to the application that have less coverage.
+A receiving Endpoint will not forward messages to the application that have less coverage.
 The application is responsible for handling any corruption within the non-protected part of the message {{BCP145}}.